hoshiyuki-tamako/class-transformer-for-array/README.md

   if (e instanceof UnknownClassError) {
     console.error(e.message);
   }
-  // catch all error from this library ( does not include common-errors ) if (e instanceof ClassTransformerForArrayError) {
+  // catch all error from this library ( does not include TypeError ) if (e instanceof ClassTransformerForArrayError) {
     console.error(e.message);
   }